Icinga/icingaweb2-module-director/doc/75-Background-Daemon.md

 Daemon Installation
 -------------------

-In case you installed Icinga Director as a package, the daemon should already have been installed.
-In case you're running directly from a GIT working copy or from a manual installation, you need to tell `systemd` about your new service.
+To run the Background Daemon, you need to tell `systemd` about your new service.
 First make sure that the system user `icingadirector` exists.
 In case it doesn't, please create one: